talron23/NodeJS_query_ElasticSearch/README.md

 ![KMS](https://github.com/talron23/NodeJS_query_ElasticSearch/assets/108025960/b6aeb5eb-d4ae-477e-b1e6-90a607aaebe6|width=80)

-Enable CloudWatch logs to integrating them with the trail so that CloudWatch can monitor the trail logs and send them to the ElasticSearch cluster:
+Enable CloudWatch logs to integrate them with the trail so that CloudWatch can monitor the trail logs and send them to the ElasticSearch cluster:

 ![image](https://github.com/talron23/NodeJS_query_ElasticSearch/assets/108025960/48b84af4-5c7d-4ffe-bdab-89044dd527aa|width=80)

-For the event type, our aim is to analze only the audit logs of an S3 bucket, so select only "Data events":
+For the event type, our aim is to analyze only the audit logs of an S3 bucket, so select only "Data events":

 ![image](https://github.com/talron23/NodeJS_query_ElasticSearch/assets/108025960/6c27f3ae-5bea-40e2-ac8c-2465016b0691|width=80)

-We will reduce costs and logging events by choosing S3 as the data event source, and select only a specific S3 bucket we wish to analyze:
+We will reduce costs and logging events by choosing S3 as the data event source, and selecting only a specific S3 bucket we wish to analyze:

 ![image](https://github.com/talron23/NodeJS_query_ElasticSearch/assets/108025960/7a431964-25d7-4ddb-b506-40ccd83ad275|width=80)